 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's interest rate risk arises primarily from bank deposits and lease liability.
-Lease liability carried at fixed rate exposes the Company to fair value interest rate risk.
-The Company's interest rate profile as monitored by management is set out in (i) below.

 The Company does not anticipate significant impact to bank deposits and lease liability because the interest rates of bank deposits and lease liability are not expected to change significantly.
-Other than bank deposits which carry interest at prevailing market interest rates and lease liability, the Company has no other significant interest-bearing assets or liabilities, therefore the Company's exposure to the interest rate risk is considered to be minimal.
+Other than bank deposits carried interest at prevailing market interest rates and lease liability carried at fixed rate, the Company has no other significant interest-bearing assets or liabilities, therefore the Company's exposure to the interest rate risk is considered to be minimal.